APMs, explanation, use, nature of adjustments, purpose, reconciliations, limitations, KPIs

 • Restructuring expenses, that is, expenses resulting from measures which comply with the definition of restructuring according to IFRS

 We exclude certain acquisition-related expenses for the purpose of calculating operating profit (non-IFRS), operating margin (non-IFRS), and earnings per share (non-IFRS) when evaluating SAP’s continuing operational performance because these expenses generally cannot be changed or influenced by management after the relevant acquisition other than by disposing of the acquired assets.
 Since management at levels below the Executive Board does not influence these expenses, we generally do not consider these expenses for the purpose of evaluating the performance of management units.
 For similar reasons, we eliminate share-based payment expenses as these costs are impacted by share price developments and other factors outside our control.
-We also eliminate restructuring expenses because they are volatile and mostly cannot be influenced by management at levels below the Executive Board.
+We also eliminate restructuring expenses because they are volatile and generally cannot be influenced by management at levels below the Executive Board.

 Constant Currencies Information

 We believe it is important for investors to have information that provides insight into the development of our sales.
 Revenue measures determined under IFRS provide information that is useful in this regard.
 However, both sales volume and currency effects impact period-over-period changes in sales revenue.
-We do not sell standardized units of products and services, so we cannot provide relevant information on sales volume by providing data on the changes in product and service units sold.
+We do not sell standardized units of products and services so we cannot provide relevant information on sales volume by providing data on the changes in product and service units sold.
 To provide additional information that may be useful to investors in breaking down and evaluating changes in sales volume, we present information about our revenue and various values and components relating to operating profit that are adjusted for foreign currency effects.
 We calculate constant currencies measures by translating foreign currencies using the average exchange rates from the comparative period instead of the current period.
 Constant currency measures on current cloud backlog use the closing exchange rate from the previous year’s corresponding key date instead of the average exchange rate.

 Free Cash Flow